WHRZ-LP

 WHRZ-LP (104.1 FM, "The Z") is a non-commercial low-power radio station in Spartanburg, South Carolina.
-Owned by the First Baptist Church of Spartanburg, it broadcasts a youth-oriented Christian CHR format.
+Owned by the First Baptist Church of Spartanburg, it broadcasts a youth-oriented Christian contemporary hit radio format.
 The station is licensed by the FCC to broadcast with an ERP of 47 watts (.047 kW).
 Its transmitter is located on the former WSPA-TV tower in downtown Spartanburg.
-The station has a range of approximately 10 miles, although it reaches a wider audience via FM translators, and syndication of its programming on HD Radio subchannels of WLFJ-FM and WLFS.
+The station has a range of approximately 10 miles, although it reaches a wider audience via FM translators, and syndication of its programming on HD Radio subchannels of Radio Training Network's WLFJ-FM and WLFS.